About Flaxseed or Alsi:

 Flax seed contains ‘lignans’ which is essential for speeding metabolism; it helps to reduce the amount of fat and glucose in the blood.
 Soak two spoons of flax seed (alsi) into a glass of water at evening; in the next day morning boil it thoroughly.
 Then sieve the boiled flax seed into a glass and drink like tea.
 Likewise, soak two spoons of flax seed into a glass of water at morning and drink at evening after boiling and sieving (follow the same procedure).

-2. Controls Blood Pressure:
+2. Alsi for Blood Pressure:

-Flaxseed or alsi is very good to control diastolic and systolic blood pressure because it is the richest dietary source of ‘lignans’- the nutrients act as phytoestrogens.
+Flaxseed is very good to control diastolic and systolic blood pressure because it is the richest dietary source of ‘lignans’- the nutrients act as phytoestrogens.
 Phytoestrogens help to lower blood pressure and reduce stress and inflammation in the arteries.
 If you are having the tendency of high blood pressure, include flaxseed in your daily diet; 2- 3 tbsp flaxseed in powder form daily is sufficient to keep yourself healthy.

 3. Good for Female: